Claudette Hobbart

 “Are you sure?” asked Naomi.

-“OK,” said Naomi.
-“Well, good night then.”
-Then Naomi started shutting down her computer, but not before she said, “Good night, sloths.”
+She went to shut down her computer, but not before she quietly said, “Good night, sloths.”

 Next: Chapter 2